 The field visit included a range of key players in the mine action field including: Cambodia Mine Action and Victim Assistant Authority-CMAA, Cambodian Mine Action Centre-CMAC, Halo Trust, MAG, NPMEC, National Police, Minister of Education Youth and Sport, UNICEF, and Asian Regional Mine Action Centre-ARMAC.

 Mine Risk Education Through Soccer

-Spirit of Soccer lead mine risk education (MRE) sessions through soccer in Rotanak Mondul at Boeng Khtum Primary school while the Cambodia Mine Action Center and Police taught MRE through Community outreach at Treng Commune.
+Spirit of Soccer lead MRE sessions through soccer in Rotanak Mondul at Boeng Khtum Primary school while the Cambodia Mine Action Center and Police taught MRE through community outreach at Treng Commune.
 This included the identification of the mine action priority plan, emergency response and awareness of the Law on Management of Weapon.

 To conclude, all partners met with local authorities, affected population, commune and village chiefs, and landmine victim survivors to discuss high casualty rates in Rottanak Mondul district of Battambang province.

 To find out how you can support or program in Cambodia visit here.